-- Maintain safety and functionality of locks

-- Weatherproof to the extent possible

-- Requirement for restrictions on key replication (via City approval only)
+- Maintain safety and functionality of locks; - Weatherproof to the extent possible; - Requirement for restrictions on key replication (via City approval only).

 As demonstrated in the consultation, there are property owners that consider access to the beach with vehicles important and hence have a requirement for keyed access to the gates.
-In our view, the City should institute a more effective control mechanism in relation to who has a key and has a right of access limited to the ROW itself.
-This requires the effective use of technology and database management to issue keys to verified local residents, with the ability to ensure use of the gates are for specified, registered vehicles and their owners.
-Moreover, technology should be deployed - including the use of programmable FOBs that cannot be replicate and for which re-coding on an annual basis can be achieved.
-While this may seem cumbersome, it is not - rather it is a balance between resolving the problems of the existing gate access protocols and ensuring that those residents that have legitimate purposes to enter the beach end in a vehicle, can do so.
+In our view, the City should institute a more effective control mechanism in relation to access to keys.
+This requires the effective use of technology and database management to issue keys to verified local residents, with the ability to ensure that the use of the gates is for specified, registered vehicles and their owners.

+Moreover, technology should be deployed - including the use of programmable FOBs that cannot be replicated and for which re-coding on an annual basis can be achieved.
+While this may seem cumbersome, it is not - rather it is a balance between resolving the problems of the existing gate access protocols and ensuring that those residents that have reason to enter the beach end in a vehicle, can do so.
 This policy also would permit access by those persons with accessibility challenges and for which accessibility/mobility assistance vehicles are required.
+The purpose of a renewed focus on effective management of access to and use of keys, is to avoid the problems of unfettered access to the shoreline for any and all purposes, at any and all times.
+The appropriate management of vehicular access to the narrow strip of publicly owned land represents best practice and maintains the primacy of pedestrian access.
+It will also help limit the impacts of trespass on private property.